Data2Semantics/mustard/README.md

 Dependencies
 ------------
 Mustard depends on the `nodes` graph library which is part of the Data2Semantics github.
-Furtermore, it depends on on the SESAME triplestore (<http://rdf4j.org/>) and 'mustard-learners' depends on the Java version of LibLINEAR (<https://github.com/bwaldvogel/liblinear-java/>).
+Furtermore, it depends on the SESAME triplestore (<http://rdf4j.org/>) and 'mustard-learners' depends on the Java version of LibLINEAR (<https://github.com/bwaldvogel/liblinear-java/>).

 All the 4 projects are congfigured using Maven, which takes care of the dependencies.
-If you used without Maven then one should make sure that the correct JAR's are on the classpath.
+If you want to use them without Maven then you should make sure that the correct JAR's are on the classpath.

+If you want to use these 4 projects (or the `nodes` project) as Maven artifacts, then this can easily be achieved using the excellent JitPack service (<https://jitpack.io/>).

 JWS paper